Performing arts

 The performing arts are arts such as music, dance, and drama which are performed for an audience.
-They are different from the visual arts, which are the use of paint, canvas or various materials to create physical or static art objects.
+They are different from the visual arts, which involve the use of paint, canvas or various materials to create physical or static art objects.
 Performing arts include a range of disciplines which are performed in front of a live audience, including theatre, music, and dance.

-Theatre, music, dance, object manipulation, and other kinds of performances are present in all human cultures.
+Theatre, music, gymnastics, object manipulation, and other kinds of performances are present in all human cultures.
 The history of music and dance date to pre-historic times whereas circus skills date to at least Ancient Egypt.
 Many performing arts are performed professionally.
-Performance can be in purpose-built buildings, such as theatres and opera houses, on open air stages at festivals, on stages in tents such as circuses or on the street.
+Performance can be in purpose-built buildings, such as theatres and opera houses; on open air stages at festivals; on stages in tents, as in circuses; or on the street.

 Live performances before an audience are a form of entertainment.
 The development of audio and video recording has allowed for private consumption of the performing arts.
-The performing arts often aims to express one's emotions and feelings.
+The performing arts often aim to express emotions or feelings.